 This is a new virus.
 It has jumped from an animal reservoir to humans.
 We do not yet know what animal that was.
 So, it is really natural that people are feeling afraid about something that’s new, and that’s why we’re wanting to make sure that we’re being transparent, sharing all the information we have.
 Because when people have more information about the things they can do to protect themselves, like hand-washing, like staying away from other people if they are feeling ill, protecting others or covering coughs and sneezes, it gives people a sense of control.”

-If you are reading this post, you are breathing and can take charge of your thinking.
-You are best to relax before taking on your stinking thinking.
+To summarize, if you are reading this post, you are probably keen to become more aware and to take charge of your thinking. tp that end you are best to relax before taking on your stinking thinking.
 The fright-flight response focuses only on immediate survival.
 We need to breathe deeply to activate our logical, pre-frontal cortex.

 Then we can cement healthier and positive self talk.
 Consider choosing one of the dysfunctional thought patterns that tend to pull you down.
 Write down the new thought making it as truthful, uplifting and empowering as possible.
 Then take that thought into your practice of meditation, yoga, journaling, or having a good night’s sleep!